nalgeon/sqlean/docs/install.md

 # How to install an extension

-The easiest way to try out Sqlean extensions is to use the [pre-bundled shell](shell.md).
-But if you prefer to use the standard SQLite shell, IDEs or software APIs — read on.

 Examples below use the `stats` extension; you can specify any other supported extension.
 To load all extensions at once, use the single-file `sqlean` bundle.

 -   [Download](#download)